-If a proposer has held a proposed agreement for more than two (2) weeks without providing comments to the same or executing the same, the Transaction Manager) will send a letter (or request and direct MTA Legal (or outside counsel) assigned to the transaction to send a letter to the proposer, via electronic or overnight mail, stating that failure to provide comments, if any, or to execute the agreement within two (2) weeks following such communication by the Transaction Manager (or MTA Legal), may result in the subject property being offered to another proposer and/or the proposer's offer and any Conditional Designation Letter being deemed nullified and of no further effect.
+If a proposer has held a proposed agreement for more than two (2) weeks without providing comments to the same or executing the same, the Transaction Manager) will send a letter (or request and direct the assigned attorney from MTA Legal, RET&O (or outside counsel) assigned to the transaction) to send a letter to the proposer, via electronic or overnight mail, stating that failure to provide comments, if any, or to execute the agreement within two (2) weeks following such communication by the Transaction Manager (or the assigned attorney from MTA Legal, RET&O), may result in the subject property being offered to another proposer and/or the proposer's offer and any Conditional Designation Letter being deemed nullified and of no further effect.

 Every effort should be made to contact the proposer to identify and resolve any open issues.
 If the Transaction Manager judges the proposed tenant's reasons for failure to respond or execute to be valid, an adequate time period should be granted for finalizing and executing the agreement.
-In no event, however, should the proposed tenant be allowed an inordinate amount of time to complete contract negotiations and satisfy any pre- conditions to contract or lease execution or be allowed to renege on understandings that were reflected in the proposer's proposal or Conditional Designation Letter.
+In no event, however, should the proposed tenant be allowed an inordinate amount of time to complete contract negotiations and satisfy any pre-conditions to contract or lease execution or be allowed to renege on understandings that were reflected in the proposer's proposal or Conditional Designation Letter.

-If a proposer purports to withdraw such proposer's proposal or refuses to execute definitive documentation reflecting the terms of the proposal or Conditional Designation Letter, the Transaction Manager, after consulting with their Deputy Director, the First Deputy Managing Director, the Managing Director and MTA Legal, should instruct the Associate Director, Tenant Management to retain such proposer's earnest money deposit with interest, if any, and in such event Tenant Management should withdraw the deposit and transfer it to the applicable MTA Agency's operating account; provided, however, that the First Deputy Managing Director and/or the Managing Director may in any event elect to return any earnest money deposit received from any governmental agency or not-for-profit agency.
-Alternatively, if negotiations have terminated by reason of an impasse over contract terms that were not addressed in the proposal or Conditional Designation Letter, and if the Transaction Manager, the Deputy Director and MTA Legal concur that the proposer has been dealing in good faith, the Associate Director, Tenant Management should be directed to return the proposer's earnest money deposit without interest, if any.
+If a proposer purports to withdraw such proposer's proposal or refuses to execute definitive documentation reflecting the terms of the proposal or Conditional Designation Letter, the Transaction Manager, after consulting with their Deputy Director, the First Deputy Managing Director TOM, the Managing Director, TOM and MTA Legal, should instruct the Associate Director, Tenant Management to retain such proposer's earnest money deposit with interest, if any, and in such event Tenant Management should withdraw the deposit and transfer it to the applicable MTA Agency's operating account; provided, however, that the First Deputy Managing Director TOM and/or the Managing Director, TOM may in any event elect to return any earnest money deposit received from any governmental agency or not-for-profit agency.
+Alternatively, if negotiations have terminated by reason of an impasse over contract terms that were not addressed in the proposal or Conditional Designation Letter, and if the Transaction Manager, the Deputy Director and MTA Legal, DCG - T&O concur that the proposer has been dealing in good faith, the Associate Director, Tenant Management should be directed to return the proposer's earnest money deposit without interest, if any.